 The Iowa River with one of the falls.

 After the Iowa River the view ahead.
-The train ran out to Homestead and then out to wye where we pulled down past the switch to back around the northwest leg of it to point the train for the return to Rock Island.
+The train ran out to Homestead and then out to wye where we pulled down passed the switch to back around the northwest leg of it to point the train for the return to Rock Island.

 The northeast leg of the Homestead Wye.